 And illness was to have the last say.
-On 25 Dec 1889, Henry & Ellen, with two daughters, undoubtedly Effie & Mary, set sail for Sydney, in the 2nd Class Saloon on the R.M.S.
+On 25 December 1889, Henry & Ellen, with two daughters, undoubtedly Effie & Mary, set sail for Sydney, in the 2nd Class Saloon on the R.M.S.
 Ballarat.
-Their plan was to take furlough leave with their son Harry, & return when Ellen's health had improved.
+Their plan may have been to take furlough leave with their son Harry, & return when Ellen's health had improved.
 But her illness was severe, & in time, Henry, having decided to remain in N.S.W., tendered his resignation to the Baptist Missionary Society, citing his plans to enter into a tea importing business with his son.

 They had left behind two daughters, one married, & 2 grandchildren; the balance of their children were still in schools in England.

 However, the sale of Henry's household goods, by auction slated for 7 Dec 1889, at the Mission House at Maradana [Courier & Msx Chronicle, 29 Jan 1890], indicates that Henry had evidently already made up his mind not to return.